John Langshaw: Langshaw and Handel

 Handel is known to have been interested in mechanical reproduction of his music.
 He provided pieces for musical clocks manufactured by Charles Clay who had a shop in the Strand.
 The nature of the arrangement between composer and clock-maker is not known, but it is assumed to have been a commercial collaboration, as there was a market for musical automata at the time.

 Like Langshaw, Clay made use of programmed cylinders.

 According to one source, Handel respected Langshaw's work.
 However, Langshaw's main involvement with Handel's music appears to have begun after the composer's death in 1759 when he became involved in a project with John Christopher Smith.
 Smith, who is best known as the blind composer's amanuensis, collaborated with John Langshaw in transcribing a selection of Handel's works for chamber barrel organ.

 It is surmised that Langshaw's pinning of Handel's music reflects the actual way the composer played, thus making the barrels subjects of academic study.
-Among the surviving Handel transcriptions is music from the organ concertos.
+Long the surviving Handel transcriptions is music from the organ concertos.
 As the composer (a noted organist) tended to "ad lib" in this repertoire, there is scope for using barrel organs to reconstruct the original ornamentation, something which is not preserved in the printed versions.
 For example, the organist Richard Egarr, in his recording of the opus 4 set used ornaments preserved on a barrel organ in the Colt collection.
 This presents a highly ornamented version of Handel's music.